yaser0004/AndroGPT/README.md

 # AndroGPT

-AndroGPT is an experimental Android application designed to bring the power of Large Language Models (LLMs) directly onto your mobile device.
+AndroGPT is a production-ready Android application designed to bring the power of Large Language Models (LLMs) directly onto your mobile device.
 Its standout capability is the ability to run LLMs **offline**, making AI-powered chat and utilities available anywhere, anytime—no internet connection required.

-> [\!NOTE]
+> [!NOTE]
-> The app is currently in <strong>alpha stage</strong>.
-Many features are still under development and bugs are expected.
-Please share feedback to help improve the project!</span>
+> The app is currently in **beta**.
+Core features are stable, but you may encounter occasional rough edges as we continue polishing the experience.

 ---